Shlok-Bhakta/ResuMate/README.md

 Once you have named it, hit the save button. and you should see the light turn green and the project be added to the sidebar

+## Send/Receive (PeerJS Transfer)

+You can transfer all your resume data between browsers or devices using the **Send/Receive** feature, powered by PeerJS and IndexedDB.
+This is useful for moving your data to a new device or sharing with someone you trust.

+### How It Works

+- **All data on the receiver will be replaced** with the sender's data.
+- The transfer happens directly between browsers—no data is sent to any server.

+### Requirements

+- Both sender and receiver must use a browser that supports IndexedDB and PeerJS (most modern browsers).
+- Internet connection is required for PeerJS signaling.

+### Steps

+#### Sender

+1. Open the app and go to the settings.
+2. Click "Send Data".
+3. A code will be generated—share this code with the receiver.

+#### Receiver

+1. Open the app and go to the settings.
+2. Click "Receive Data".
+3. Enter the code provided by the sender.
+4. Confirm to replace all your current data with the sender's data.

+**Note:** This will overwrite all your existing resume data on the receiving device.

 ![image](https://github.com/user-attachments/assets/f89e8a5d-e826-4e04-8091-228288c2db71)

 Changing the name will also update it in the sidebar